 Who is Philly FileMaker?

-PFUG (The Philly FileMaker User Group) is a collective of FileMaker developers and users that meets monthly in Fort Washington PA (with occasional excursions elsewhere) to meet, brainstorm and network in a collegial, informal environment.
+PFUG (The Philly FileMaker User Group) is a collective of FileMaker developers and users that meets quarterly at the Apple Store on Walnut Street in Philadelphia to meet, brainstorm and network in a collegial, informal environment.

 What do you talk about?